sentclose/sentc-docs/docs/guide/e2ee/file.md

 }
 ````

-- the file key is the key which was used to encrypt the file.
+- the file key is the key used to encrypt the file.

 ::: warning
 sentc is using the indexeddb to save each file part in the browser.

-There is a limit to store just up to 2 gb into the indexeddb in many browser.
+There is a limit to storing just up to 2 gb into the indexeddb in many browsers.
 :::

-::: tip Download a file in a browser
+::: tip Downloads a file in a browser
-To download a file just make a 'fake' a-tag and click it.
-Just get the file name from the meta info to show it in the browser for download.
+To download a file make a 'fake' a-tag and clicks it.
+Get the file name from the meta-info to show it in the browser for download.

 ````typescript
 const [url, meta_info, file_key] = await group.downloadFile(file_id);